The David Rockefeller Fund Inc

 How to Apply

-This funder does not have a public application process.
-The foundation appears to work primarily through invitation and pre-existing relationships, identifying potential grantees through their network and strategic priorities.
+The David Rockefeller Fund does not accept letters of inquiry.
+The foundation is currently prioritising sustained support for ongoing grant partners as they engage in a multi-year strategy development process.
+The fund works primarily through invitation and pre-existing relationships, identifying potential grantees through their network and strategic priorities.

 Getting on Their Radar

-Based on available information, organizations interested in funding should:
+Based on available information, organisations interested in funding should:

-- Demonstrate clear alignment with one of the three program areas
+- Demonstrate clear alignment with one of the three programme areas

 - Show how their work directly impacts affected communities